Salerno is a delightful coastal town on the eastern edge of the popular Amalfi Coast, home to a number of stunning sights.

 This is surely a hidden gem but if you like medicine or on the hunt for quirky museums to explore, then this is the place for you.
 Bonus point for the panoramic views from the terrace on the second floor of the museum.

-Museo Roberto Papi: Via Trotula de Ruggiero 23, open Thursday-Sunday only, entrance fee is 3 euros.
+Museo Roberto Papi: Via Trotula de Ruggiero 23, open Thursday-Sunday only, the entrance fee is 3 euros.
 Check out their Facebook page for further info.

 The Medieval Aqueduct

-While strolling around the city centre, look for the remnants of the Medieval Aqueduct amid the apartment blocks of Via Velia.
+While strolling around the city center, look for the remnants of the Medieval Aqueduct amid the apartment blocks of Via Velia.
 It was built by the Lombards in the IX century to supply water to the monastery of St. Benedict along the eastern walls of the town.
 The structure consists of two branches and is characterized by pointed arches that were quite unusual at that time.

-The aqueduct was nicknamed “Devil’s Bridge”, because according to the legend, it was built in one night by Salernitan alchemist Pietro Barliario with the help of demons.
+The aqueduct was nicknamed “Devil’s Bridge” because according to the legend, it was built in one night by Salernitan alchemist Pietro Barliario with the help of demons.
 Popular superstition also held that venturing under the arches between dusk and dawn would have brought personal encounters with evil spirits.